-Operating data, such as flight manual supplements, weight and balance changes, and instructions for continued airworthiness, is required to ensure the safe operation of the product with the design change embodied.
+Operating data, such as flight manual supplements, weight and balance changes, and ICA, is required to ensure the safe operation of the product with the design change embodied.

-The Director or a certificated Part 146 Design Organisation may certify the approval of technical data on a 337 (in Block 6).
+The Director or a certificated Part 146 Design Organisation may certify the approval of technical data on a CAA 337 (in Block 6).

-Rule 21.81 states that the approval of a modification is by the approval of the technical data.
+Rule 21.81, Approval of modifications, states that the approval of a modification is by the approval of the technical data.
 This reinforces the fact that the technical data itself is approved, not the embodiment of that modification/repair.